andrewrgoss/andrewrgoss.com/content/resources.md

 ## <a name="data_science"></a>Data Science
 <hr>

+#### Crowdflower: Data for Everyone
+Collection of free, downloadable, and categorized datasets that have gone through the Crowdflower platform.<br>
+<a href="https://www.crowdflower.com/data-for-everyone" target="_blank">crowdflower.com/data-for-everyone</a>

 #### Kaggle
 Offers a means of learning data science through both public and private competitions.<br>
 <a href="https://www.kaggle.com" target="_blank">kaggle.com</a>